elboyer228/MLProject/README.md

 | Neural Networl - Keras | 0.18831 |

 Further details on the results can be found on the Kaggle competition page: https://www.kaggle.com/competitions/epfl-bio322-2023/leaderboard

+More details on the project and the process used can be found in the [`report.pdf`](report.pdf) file.

 ## Acknowledgements
 We would like to thank our professor and teaching assistants for their guidance and support throughout this project.